Family history links

 I was wondering if your society has/knows anything interesting relating to the genealogy of these families or if anyone else has done research here.
 My interest comes from my grandfather John Cardwell Walsh who was the son of Thomas Walsh and Jennet Walsh (nee Cardwell), John Cardwell Walsh was born in 1884 and in the 1891 census lived at Willowbank Farm, Common Lane, Marton.His parents, Thomas and Jennet Walsh, had six children.
 Thomas died age 33 in 1894 and Jennet in 1895, the six children were split up and went to live with relatives in the Cardwell family.
 My grandfather went to live with an uncle and aunt, Thomas and Betty Cardwell at Cropper Nursery, Little Marton. davidrobinson7@blueyonder.co.uk

-I am working on the families of CROSS, CARTMELL, SINGLETON, PEMBERTON, WHITESIDE, DRAPER.
+CROSS, CARTINELL, SINGLETON, PEMBERTON, WHITESIDE, DRAPER.

-The principal family is William CROSS (born 1827 in Marton; d.
-1903) and Elizabeth "Betty" CARTMELL (b.
+I am working on the above families The principal family is William CROSS (born 1827 in Marton; d.
+1903) and Elizabeth "Betty" CARTINELL (b.
 1829, d. after 1881).
 The couple is listed in the 1881 census as farming, with their Dwelling: Hey Houses Lane in Lytham, Lancashire.
 They had 8 children:

 Alexander (b.
 Sept.
 6 1854 and emigrated to America);